Resources for Jewish History

 Lorainsholocaustfamilieswhite

-Emil Schoenbrun, a Holocaust survivor and Hebrew teacher, was born in Hungary.
-He completed an elementary school education in the city of Uzhhorod (Ungvar), which was part of Czechoslovakia before World War II and is now part of Ukraine.
-Schoenbrun studied in Budapest and then returned to Uzhhorod to teach.
-His first wife and children died in an concentration camp.
+Born in Hungary, Emil Schoenbrun completed an elementary school education in the city of Uzhhorod (Ungvár), part of Czechoslovakia before World War II and now part of Ukraine.
+Schoenbrun studied in Budapest and then returned to Uzhhorod to teach in the public schools.
+He was also a classically trained violinist.
+His first wife and the couple’s two children were killed in Auschwitz.
 After coming to the United States in 1948, Schoenbrun married Hilma Polster.
-He taught at Lorain from 1958 until his retirement in 1970.
+He was a beloved Hebrew school teacher at A. B. I., where he taught from 1958 until his retirement in 1970.
 He died in 1974.

 Drawingmefromnewsarticle1200dpi